 This is a sponsored post written by me on behalf of HP Matter for IZEA.
 All opinions are 100% mine.

 It’s always amazing to look how far humans have come.
 We created the wheel, cars, computers, game consoles, and technology that can predict what we need, when we need it.
-Today, our technology is being driven by big data, mobility, security, and cloud computing and our society and the business world around us is rapidly changing because of it.
+Today, our technology is being driven by big data, mobility, security, and cloud computing and our society, healthcare solutions, and the business world around us is rapidly changing because of it.

 With the emphasis being on pushing research to find the next innovation that could benefit humanity, entire industries are transforming to match the pace.
 Of course, that means that today’s technology and healthcare are getting ridiculously awesome.
 With new trends in technology pushing fantastic research and inventions; hospitals, researchers, doctors, and patients all get to benefit from the new possibilities.

 Part of these benefits came from an unlikely place: 3D printing.
 At first, this technology was meant to make prototypes fast and cheap but now it’s being used as a manufacturing tool by itself.